 Seattle Neighborhood to Stay In

-I’m working on a post all about where to stay in Seattle, but for now, let me point you to a few neighborhoods:
+My post about where to stay in Seattle is now live (click to read!), but for now, let me point you to a few neighborhoods:

 - Belltown.
 Next to downtown, Belltown is my old neighborhood.
 There are a few more budget-friendly options in Belltown, and you’re still near all the sightseeing spots.